N-Turner/RUHungry/README.md

 # Are You Hungry App
 ---
 This single page application uses the Google Maps, JavaScript API, Yelp's Fusion API, and KnockoutJS library for an interactive map showing the top rated restaurants near Honolulu, Hawaii.
-The marker info windows provide the rating and street view imagery for each place.
+The marker info windows provide the rating, price index, and street view imagery for each place.

 ### How to Use